antz22/ultimate-guide-to-flutter/README.md

 $ flutter create <project_name>
 ```

 The folder structure will look something like this.
 We will be putting all of our code in the 'lib' folder, and I'll explain the other folders later in the guide.
-For now, just follow along wiht the code in the guide and don't worry about project setup just yet.
+For now, just follow along with the code in the guide and don't worry about project setup just yet.

 <img width="35%" src="https://github.com/antz22/ultimate-guide-to-flutter/blob/master/assets/project_structure.png">